ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/operations/patching/json-patch-syntax.markdown

 {PANEL: JSON Patches }

-Similar to other forms of patching, JSON Patches can be used by a client to swiftly change any number of documents without loading and editing the documents locally first.
+* Similar to other forms of patching, JSON Patches can be used by a client to swiftly change any number of documents without loading and editing the documents locally first.

-A series of JSON objects, each containing a patch operation and a document ID, is sent to the server, that performs the requested changes with no further involvement of the client.
+* A series of JSON objects, each containing a patch operation and a document ID, are added to an ASP `JsonPatchDocument` object that is sent to the server for execution.

-All JSON objects are included in a single ASP `JsonPatchDocument`.
+---

+### When are JSON Patches Used?

-JSON patches include no RQL or c# code.
-They may be preferred by users in spite of the limited set of operations they offer, when, for example -
+JSON Patches include no RQL or c# code, and offer a limited set of operations in relation to other patching methods.
+Users may still prefer them over other methods when, for example -

-* The client that applies the patches communicates with multiple databases (one of them being RavenDB) and prefers to broadcast the same patching syntax to them all.
+   * A client of multiple databases of different brands prefers broadcasting patches with a common syntax to all databases.
-* Implementing automated processes may also be easier with JSON patches than using RQL and c# code.
+   * It is easier or safer for an automated patching process to send patches without RQL or c# code.

 {PANEL/}